davepinch/pinchy.cc/content/topics/people/c/charles-fort/birth/snippet-biography-1-1.md

 ---
+title: "birth of Charles Fort (Wikipedia)"
-title: "Fort was born in Albany, New York, in 1874, of Dutch ancestry." birth of: Charles Fort born in: Albany, New York
+✂️: "[Charles] Fort was born in Albany, New York, in 1874, of Dutch ancestry." birth of: Charles Fort born in: Albany, New York
 citation: >-